 Polar M430 GPS Running Watch Review

-Let’s be honest, when Polar “released” the Polar M460 cycling GPS this year, it was basically as software update, and felt a touch disingenuous to call it a new device.
+Let’s be honest, when Polar “released” the Polar M460 cycling GPS this year, it was basically as a software update and felt a touch disingenuous to call it a new device.
 That is not the case with the M430.

 One of Polar’s strongest devices, in my opinion, has been given a proper nip and tuck, with the addition of the headline optical heart rate monitor taken from the big brother the Polar M600 and a few features polished as well.
 So with that in mind, let’s have a look at what the update has brought to runners

 The Polar M430 has always been a good looking device, but visually Polar have made an interesting choice with their new model.
-Specifically dropping the black band option, and replaceing it with grey.
-But personally I actually like the grey, but would have liked to have seen slightly more colour variation – buy them i’m aleays holding out for a yellow colour option on most devices!
+Specifically dropping the black band option, and replacing it with grey.
+But personally I actually like the grey, but would have liked to have seen slightly more colour variation – buy them I’m always holding out for a yellow colour option on most devices!